mkijowski/hackin2020/walkthrough/README.md

 ### Emergency Meeting!
 *Figure out the correct sequence of keys in order to trigger the \"kill switch\".*

-The same function that contained the konami code also contains the kill command, which is a simple three keystroke check.
+The same function that contained the Konami code also contains the kill command, which is a simple three keystroke check.

 **Answer:** `A, A, A`